ecmwf/anemoi-registry/docs/configuring.rst

 This file must have the right permissions set to avoid unauthorized access (`chmod 600 <filename>`).
 All keys in this file have no default values.
-For users wanting to download data from the S3 storage they will need to fill provide the following:
+For users wanting to download data from the S3 storage they will need to provide the following:

 .. code::